-Programs aim to break up the wine world’s ‘stuffy white boys’ club’
+Programs aim to break up the wine world’s ‘stuffy, white boys’ club’

 Many guests had “an inherent belief that I don’t know what I’m doing,” she said.
 “Day after day, it can be soul crushing.”
 She remembers one customer exclaiming, “Oh, you can be sommeliers now?”

-Lincoln Ristorante has not permanently closed, but Mensah is of course exploring options.
+Lincoln Ristorante has not permanently closed, but Mensah is, of course, exploring options.
 Along with the retail experience gained at Domestique, she has learned about creating a business at Streetsense, a design, marketing and consulting firm.
 Streetsense partnered with Domestique in funding the Major Taylor Fellowship.

 Mensah also learned about another side of the wine trade with Selection Massale, a natural wine importer affiliated with Domestique.
 And she worked shifts, called “stages” in the restaurant trade, at Komi and Bad Saint, two of D.C.’s most highly rated restaurants.
 “These were not typical stages,” Mensah said, as business now is mostly takeout.
 “I was able to ask questions I wouldn’t be able to ask on a normal busy shift.”
 And she explored more of the language of wine with writers Zachary Sussman and Julia Coney, the latter a leading advocate of diversity in the industry.
 Week 3 was to include a visit to Rocklands Farm Winery in Poolesville, Md.

-Her experience in D.C. has given Mensah tools she hopes will help her follow her dream of opening a wine bar where she could showcase the cuisine of her Jamaican and Ghanaian heritage.
+Her experience in D.C. has given Mensah tools that she hopes will help her follow her dream of opening a wine bar where she could showcase the cuisine of her Jamaican and Ghanaian heritage.
 “I grew up not knowing that wine could be paired with the foods I love,” she said.
 “There’s a whole segment of the population that thinks wine isn’t for them.
 I want to have a place where these cuisines and wine can be celebrated.”

 Where will this be?
 “Maybe Asheville,” in North Carolina, she says.
 “Great food scene, but wine hasn’t caught up.
 Or Florida — Orlando, perhaps, or Miami.
 I’m not a fortune teller, so I don’t know the future.
 But I want to be in the wine business.”